 To lessen this effect, many teachers have students respond to global questions using individual student whiteboards, allowing teachers to quickly assess the progress of all students during instruction.

 Other teachers have students place Post-ItsTM or magnets on large charts or graphs indicating their understanding or allow them to ask anonymous questions about the content.
-Using electronic devices, such as clickers, iPads, and even cell phone polls to measure student understanding is particularly effective (and engaging for students) and offers up many useful sources of formative assessment data.
+Using electronic devices, such as clickers, iPads, Kahoot, and even smartphone polls to measure student understanding is particularly effective (and engaging for students) and offers up many useful sources of formative assessment data.

 Homework is a time for students to practice and grapple with ideas and skills learned during class time.
 Meaningful homework assignments can provide teachers with valuable formative assessment data about where students are in their understanding.